hgrano/HaXPath/README.md

 b = X.namedNode "b"

 -- The XPath "/descendant-or-self::node()/child::a/child::b"
-p1 :: X.Path
-p1 = X.fromRoot $ X.descendantOrSelf X.node ./.
-X.child a ./.
+-- root is a virtual node, and can be used only at the beginning of a path to indicate it is an absolute path p1 :: X.Path p1 = X.root /.
+X.descendantOrSelf X.node /.
+X.child a /.
 X.child b

 -- The same XPath as above but in abbreviated form p2 :: X.Path
-p2 = X.doubleSlash a /. b
+p2 = X.root //. a /. b

 -- Convert paths to `Text`:
 X.show p1 == "/descendant-or-self::node()/child::a/child::b"